Package 'gfwr'

 vessels

-A vector of vesselIds, obtained via the get_vessel_info() function
+A vector of vesselIds, obtained via gfw_vessel_info()

 flags